saoudrizwan/Dance/README.md

 3. [Pause](#pausing-an-animation), [reverse](#reversing-an-animation), or [scrub through](#scrubbing-through-an-animation) the animation.

-4. Let the animtaion complete on its own or manually [finish](#finishing-an-animation) the animation early, triggering any completion blocks.
+4. Let the animation complete on its own or manually [finish](#finishing-an-animation) the animation early, triggering any completion blocks.

 ### Creating an Animation